lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 We have created a new `Node` class that will contain the relevant information of `AINode` instances, and provides find methods to locate the nodes hierarchy to find a node by its name.
 Back in the `loadAnimGameItem` method, we just use that information to calculate the animations in the `processAnimations` method.
 This method returns a `Map` of `Animation` instances.
 Remember that a model can have more than one animation, so they are stored indexed by their names.
 With that information we can finally construct an `AnimAgameItem` instance.

-The `processAnimations` method is defined like this
+The `processAnimations` method is defined like this:

 ```java
 private static Map<String, Animation> processAnimations(AIScene aiScene, List<Bone> boneList,